aIrseneO/libft/README.md

 # Libft
 The aim of this project is to code a C static library regrouping usual functions that will be used in other projects.
-This project is written in compliance with 42 norme accessible [here](https://drive.google.com/file/d/1cGpOsXhTSsJswEq_gM2FJ4BaF5t6t1k_/view?usp=sharing "42 norme").
+This project is written in compliance with 42's norme accessible [here](https://drive.google.com/file/d/1cGpOsXhTSsJswEq_gM2FJ4BaF5t6t1k_/view?usp=sharing "42 norme").
 ## How to run it?
 A Linux distribution / Unix based system is required.
 It has been tested on major Linux distro and Mac OS.
 [GCC](https://gcc.gnu.org/ "gcc web page") is used to compile see **Makefile**.<br>
 To create the library, simply run
 ```bash
 make
 ```
 If failure due to missing dependencies, install them and re-run the command.
-Upon success, the library will be created under the name **_libft.a_**.
-To clean objects files run:
+Upon success, the library will be created under the name **_libft.a_**.<br>To clean object files run:
 ```bash
 make clean
 ```